Earning a Cyber Security Master's Degree Online Can Lead to a Recession-Proof Career

 Graduate programs in cyber security, whether delivered online or on-campus, can cost anywhere from $20,000 to $50,000 in total tuition—or more if you're accepted into a program at one of the top cyber security schools.

-Some people initially look into online master's degree programs because they assume programs for distance learners will be less expensive.
-Unfortunately, that's not usually the case.
-The per-credit cost of online degree programs is often identical to on-campus programs.
+Some people initially look into online master’s degree programs because they assume programs for distance learners will be less expensive.
+That usually does not turn out to be the case.
+The per-credit cost of online degree programs is typically identical to on-campus programs.
 Sometimes distance learners actually have to pay additional fees.
-It is still possible to save money by studying remotely, however, because you'll avoid commuting, relocation, and additional housing costs when you enroll in an online degree or graduate certificate program.
+It is still possible to save money by studying remotely, however.
+That’s because you’ll avoid commuting, relocation, and additional housing costs when you enroll in an online degree or graduate certificate program.

-Online students in cybersecurity master's programs are eligible for federal and state loans such as FAFSA and other kinds of financial aid.
+Online students in cyber security master’s programs are eligible for federal and state loans such as FAFSA and other kinds of financial aid.
 They can also apply for scholarships, of which there are many—some of which are full-tuition scholarships and major scholarship programs funded by the federal government—because demand for cyber security professionals is high in both the public and private sectors.
 Some employers will even cover the cost of a cyber security master’s degree for qualified employees.
-If your employer doesn't have an explicit policy regarding tuition reimbursement, ask HR whether the company will cover some or all of the cost of an online cyber security master's program.
-It can't hurt, and you may be pleasantly surprised.
+If your employer doesn’t have an explicit policy regarding tuition reimbursement, ask HR whether the company will cover some or all of the cost of an online cyber security master’s program.
+It can’t hurt.
+You may be pleasantly surprised.

 Does it take longer to earn a cyber security master's degree online?